Smart City, the intelligent city at the heart of connected territories thanks to new technologies

 What is the role of technologies in the smart city?

 Technologies are at the very heart of smart territories.
-Indeed, it is the collection and management of data with sensors that characterize the strategic challenges of Smart Cities, because it is the analysis of the data collected through this technology that will allow to respond to the challenges of cities (transports, waste…) and meet the needs of the citizens.
+Indeed, it is the collection and management of data by sensors that characterizes the strategic challenges of Smart Cities, as it is the analysis of the data gathered through this technology that will enable us to respond to the challenges(transport, waste…) of cities and the needs of citizens.

 Whether public or private, data is a valuable source of information once captured and analyzed.
 In particular, it contributes to the socio-economic development of a territory by understanding the needs of the population and creating new services.
-While considering smart city advantages and limitations.

 What are the benefits of the smart city for users?